 Duke's Grocery Navy Yard

 The quirky, East London-style pub offers brunch at all three D.C. locations (10 a.m. to 3 p.m.).
 There’s one of the best burgers in town — add a runny egg for $2.50 — along with a proper English breakfast and shakshuka.
 The decade-old Dupont original is currently closed for a facelift, and a brand new Navy Yard location joins its Woodley Park and Foggy Bottom outposts.
 All offer bottomless mimosas, bloodies, and select beer for $26.

 Shilling Canning Company

 Brunch at chef Reid Shilling’s Chesapeake restaurant in Navy Yard runs from 11 a.m. to 2 p.m. on Saturday and Sunday.
-Rotating dishes on the $35 three course, prix fixe menu include deviled eggs, buttermilk fried chicken with hot honey and hoe cakes, and coffee cake with vanilla streusel.
+Rotating dishes on the a la carte menu include deviled eggs, buttermilk fried chicken with hot honey and hoe cakes, ham and cheddar biscuits, and croque-madame.
 The solid cocktail list includes mimosa carafes made with preserved local fruit.

-This waterfront pizzeria in Navy Yard draws large crowds for its egg-topped pies on weekends.
+This waterfront pizzeria in Navy Yard and Shaw draws large crowds for its egg-topped pies on weekends.
 Along with its full lineup of Jersey-style, deck-oven pizzas, popular orders include fiery wings with Calabrian chili honey; Sicilian “disco” fries with ‘nduja sausage, parm fonduta, and chives; and bottomless mimosas and Aperol spritzes for $23.
-Its Shaw location just brought back brunch this week.